DJ Constantine ‘Connie’ Price’s Soul Picnic Playlist: ‘The Originals’

 Memphis Minnie & Kansas Joe McCoy—“When the Levee Breaks”

 This country blues gem on Columbia Records written about the Great Mississippi Flood of 1927 ended up being the lyrical impetus for British rock giants Led Zeppelin’s swaggering version of the same name.
-In 1971, Zeppelin were recording their fourth album in the Rolling Stones’ mobile recording unit at a country estate called Headley Grange, which boasted a lobby with incredible acoustics to track drums in.
-Drummer John Bonham’s drum pattern, Page and Jones’ droning blues riffs, and singer Robert Plant’s emotive harmonica licks transformed the tune into a swampy, grooving classic, but it wouldn’t have happened without Kansas Joe and Memphis Minnie.
+In 1971, Zeppelin were recording their fourth album onto magnetic tape inside the Rolling Stones’ mobile recording unit, which was parked outside a lavish country estate called Headley Grange.
+The estate’s spacious lobby had incredible acoustics, which turned out to be ideal for tracking drums.
+John Bonham’s drum pattern, Page and Jones’ droning blues riffs, and singer Robert Plant’s emotive harmonica licks transformed the tune into a swampy, grooving classic, but it wouldn’t have happened without Kansas Joe and Memphis Minnie.

 Howlin’ Wolf—“Killing Floor”